🌷Spring Sale! Get any Course for £11.99 Only!

 • Maintain registration requirements.

 However, CPD courses do not convert an adult nurse into a children’s nurse, or vice versa.
 Changing fields usually requires further approved study that meets NMC standards.
+A CPD-style Nursing Assistant Diploma may support wider care knowledge, but it should not be presented as a nursing registration route.

 In summary, adult and child nursing are distinct professional qualifications.
 The difference is regulatory, educational, and accountability-based, not simply a matter of patient age.